SoberHomes provides structured sober living in Reno and Sparks for adults ready to practice sobriety and accountability.

 Welvida welcomes community partners who want to improve recovery housing access, referral coordination, and follow-through support in Washoe County.

-Share SoberHomes resources with families, referral partners, treatment providers, courts, and community organizations.
+Organized resources for prosective members, families, referral partners, treatment providers, courts, and community organizations.

 SoberHomes uses peer leadership, house meetings, written expectations, and Housing Director oversight to support accountability without turning the home into a treatment facility or institution.